hoobs-org/HOOBS/docs/SDK.md

 When opening the UI plugin, your HTML file will have these variables defined for you.

 * $hoobs: This SDK.
-* $instance: The instance this dialog if intended.
+* $bridge: The bridge this dialog if intended.
 * $identifier - The plugin identifier, should match your plugin.

 ## **location([query])**